StormStreaming/stormlibrary-js/README.md

 # [Storm JavaScript Library](http://stormstreaming.com/)

-It's a JavaScript library containing core player functionality for embedding live-video streams on a website.
+A JavaScript library containing core player functionality for embedding live-video streams on a website.

 To get started checkout examples and documentation at https://stormstreaming.com/docs/javascript-getting-started

 # Installation
-> `npm install --save stormlibrary`
+> `npm install --save @stormstreaming/stormlibrary`

 You may also want to install types for your TypeScript project

-> `npm install --save @types/stormlibrary`
+> `npm install --save @stormstreaming/stormlibrary-types`

 Browser compatibility
 ---------------------